How to shop for low-carb or keto extras online

 - Specialty teas

 Extra virgin olive oil is great, and you can shake things up by buying some delicious infused versions online.
 If you want to branch out, avocado oil is a perfect choice.
-Or macadamia oil, almond oil, and walnut oil… you can find almost any oil on Amazon.
+Or macadamia oil, almond oil, or walnut oil.
+In fact, you can find almost any oil on Amazon.

-If you want a mild oil for making homemade mayonnaise, try this one.
+If you want a milder olive oil for making homemade mayonnaise, try this one.

-Find the nuts you want rather than settling for what is on the shelf at your local grocer.
-Macadamia nuts, pecans, and Brazil nuts are the lowest in carbs.
-Buy them raw or dry roasted to avoid added vegetable oils.
-And don’t forget about pine nuts… an especially yummy topping when sautéed in butter.
+You can find a wide variety of nuts online.
+Macadamia nuts, pecans, and Brazil nuts are the lowest in carbs, followed by hazelnuts (filberts) and walnuts.
+Buy them raw or dry roasted.
+And don’t forget about pine nuts — an especially yummy topping when sautéed in butter.

 Check out our guide to see how different nuts stack up.
 (Hint: cashews are quite high in carbs.)